alete89/PyCGI/README.md

 ## Description
 This app allows you to add any program or command into it's menu and then launch them, capturing and showing it's standard output in the main screen.
+A text editor is included within the app, it supports Python syntax highlighning for `.py` files.
+App also includes a TreeView where you can browse local files in order to open them into the text editor.
-A text editor is included within the app, it supports Python syntax highlighning for `.py` files Menus are loaded from a CSV (example is included), you can add, remove or edit them from the app itself (3rd tab)
+Menus are loaded from a CSV (example is included), you can add, remove or edit them from the app itself (3rd tab)

 ## Usage